lizardie/ERSA-WooW/index.md

 #### For whom?

-Students who are interested in using *LaTeX* for larger projects such as theses in combination with reference managers (in this case we use *Mendeley* and revision control systems (we shortly explain the graphical user interface of *GitHub*).
+Students who are interested in using *LaTeX* for larger projects such as theses in combination with reference managers (in this case we use *Mendeley*.

 #### Tuition form